 Once completed, this single pipeline will be capable to transport about 8.25 million metric tonnes per annum (MMTPA) of LPG, about 25% of India’s total LPG demand.
 The pipeline is expected to benefit about 34 crore people in the States of Gujarat, Madhya Pradesh and Uttar Pradesh with uninterrupted supplies of LPG.

-The 2,805 km long Kandla-Gorakhpur LPG pipeline project, Longest LPG pipeline in the world conceived so far, [Gujarat - 1,076 km, MP - 621 km, UP - 1,108 km] is being implemented through a Joint Venture Company of IndianOil, BPCL and HPCL namely IHB Private Limited.
+The 2,805 km long Kandla-Gorakhpur LPG pipeline project, Longest LPG pipeline in the world conceived so far, [Gujarat - 1,076 km, MP - 621 km, UP - 1,108 km] is being implemented through a Joint Venture Company of IndianOil, BPCL and HPCL namely IHB limited.
 The pipeline has been duly authorized by Petroleum & Natural Gas Regulatory Board (PNGRB) under Common Carrier Category.

 Being constructed at an investment of Rs.
 10088 crore, the pipeline will source LPG from the LPG import terminals on Western coast located at Kandla, Dahej and Pipavav and also from two refineries at Koyali and Bina.
 The pipeline would be directly linked with 22 LPG bottling plants 3 in Gujarat, 6 in Madhya Pradesh and 13 in Uttar Pradesh.